South Coast Diving – Shoreham-By-Sea (Brighton)

-For those who have never tried diving in the UK but have stuck to warmer water, there will be some familiar sea-life; anenomies, wrasse, triggerfish, rays, cuttlefish, dead man’s fingers, feather stars, sea cucumbers, sea fans, sponges and starfish.
+For those who have never tried diving in the UK but have stuck to warmer water, there will be some familiar sea-life to see; anenomies, wrasse, triggerfish, rays, cuttlefish, dead man’s fingers, feather stars, sea cucumbers, sea fans, sponges and starfish.
 When you are wrapped up in a properly fitting dry suit then you can be just as warm as your 3mm in the Maldives!

 The Dive Boat

-Buccaneer – a hard boat for experienced and new divers
+Buccaneer – a hard boat for extra comfort

 ‘Buccaneer’ the hard bottom dive boat accommodates up to 10 divers with their kit.
-Our Skipper Chris has been diving these waters for the last 20 years so can pick the best sites for the more experienced divers.
+Our Skipper Chris has been diving these waters for the last 25 years so can pick the best dive sites for the conditions.
 The boat has a small cabin with a toilet and kettle to provide hot drink.
-Ideal for long distances and the deeper wrecks.
+Ideal for long distances and deeper wrecks.

 On returning to the Marina we hop in to the friendly Yacht Club for some well-earned refreshments including some reasonably priced meals.
 If the weather is really nice then we might pop to the local pub on the river which offers a BBQ in their scenic beer garden.
-Scuba Diving in Shoreham-by-Sea is around 1 hour from London.
+Scuba Diving in Shoreham-by-Sea is a great day out!

 Drysuit £50 (or half price for members £25).
-Drysuits are not essential in the Summer months.
+Drysuits are not essential in the warmer months.

 All equipment will be taken to the Yacht Club for your arrival.